 England's Tracey Hallam reached the third round of the World Badminton Championships with a comfortable win over Ella Karachkova in Madrid.

-The 11th seed took just 29 minutes to beat the Russian 10th seed 21-9 21-8 and will now meet Monthila Meemek of the Netherlands in the next round.
+The 11th seed took just 29 minutes to beat the Russian 10th seed 21-9 21-8 and will now meet Monthila Meemek of Thailand in the last 16.

 |Hallam won Commonwealth gold in Melbourne earlier this year|

-Meanwhile, England's 16th seed Andrew Smith crashed out of the men's draw with a 21-19 21-13 to Sony Dwi Kuncoro.
+But England's 16th seed Andrew Smith crashed out of the men's draw.

-And 12th seeds Robert Blair and Natalie Munt recorded a 29-27 22-20 second-round win over Tsai Chia-hsin and Cheng Wen-hsing of Taiwan.
+The 12th seeds Robert Blair and Natalie Munt recorded a 29-27 22-20 second-round win over Taiwan's Tsai Chia-hsin and Cheng Wen-hsing.